 What was King Edward VI Famous For?

-King Edward VI was famous for being the first English king to be raised as a Protestant and his contribution in transforming the church into a predominantly protestant body.
+King Edward VI was famous for being the first English king to be raised as a Protestant and for his contribution to transforming the church into a predominantly protestant body.
 He was also well known for his knowledge of geometry and music.

 King Edward VI & Thomas Seymour